wangxi-14/wangxi-14.github.io/_pages/about.md

   - /about.html
 ---

-My name is **Xi Wang (王溪)**,  I am a Phd candidate in Operational Research and Control Theory, at the [Academy of Mathematics and Systems Science](http://english.amss.cas.cn/), Chinese Academy of Sciences, under the supervision of Professor [Yiguang Hong](http://lsc.amss.ac.cn/~yghong/index.html).
-Prior to this, I obtained a Bachelor's degree in Mathematics and Applied Mathematics from the University of Chinese Academy of Sciences in 2018.
-I am now a visit student at the [Australian Centre for Field Robotics](https://www.sydney.edu.au/engineering/our-research/robotics-and-intelligent-systems/australian-centre-for-field-robotics.html), University of Sydney, under the supervision of Associate Professor [Guodong Shi](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/guodong-shi.html).
+My name is **Xi Wang (王溪)**.
+I am a Phd. candidate in Operational Research and Control Theory, at the [Academy of Mathematics and Systems Science](http://english.amss.cas.cn/), Chinese Academy of Sciences, under the supervision of Professor [Yiguang Hong](http://lsc.amss.ac.cn/~yghong/index.html).
+Prior to this, I obtained Bachelor's degree in Mathematics and Applied Mathematics from the University of Chinese Academy of Sciences in 2018.
+I am now a visiting student at the [Australian Centre for Field Robotics](https://www.sydney.edu.au/engineering/our-research/robotics-and-intelligent-systems/australian-centre-for-field-robotics.html), University of Sydney, under the supervision of Associate Professor [Guodong Shi](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/guodong-shi.html).

 Research Insterest
 ======